johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

   need to know the public key to verify a signature created by the senders private key.

-# Updating Delegation Information via DDNS Updates
+# Updating Delegation Information via DDNS Updates.

 This is not a new idea.
 This functionality has been available for years in a least one DNS implementation (BIND9).
 However, while used